ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 14\.
 Expand the **Output Options** node and open the **Performance** datasheet to review the following inputs set to *Yes*:

   <div class=indentation>
-    i. <i>Number Summary</i> – calculates the number of lakes selected within the solution to the conservation planning problem.
+    i. <i>Number Summary</i> – calculates the number of lakes selected in the solution to the conservation planning problem.
     <br><br>
-    ii. <i>Feature representation summary</i> – calculates how well features (<i>i.e.</i>, lake depth and surface area) are represented by the solution to the conservation planning problem.
+    ii. <i>Feature representation summary</i> – calculates how well features are represented by the solution to the conservation planning problem.
   </div>

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot97.png">